 5. You request further information on the leave request

 This option is useful if you need further information from your employee before making your decision.

-Your employee will receive the following notification with your comment (if you have added), where he can edit his form to update his answers:
+Your employee will receive the following notification with your comment (if you added one), where he can edit his form to update his answers.

-If you are satisfied with the new generated file, you can accept or reject the updated leave request (see 4.
-Approve the leave request and 5.
-Reject the leave request), and also add a final comment:
+If you are satisfied with the new generated file, you can accept or reject the updated leave request (see 3.
+You approve the leave request and 4.
+You reject the leave request), and also add a final comment.